filiperomero2/RT-Metagenomics/README.md

     ktUpdateTaxonomy.sh ~/krona/taxonomy

 ## Usage
 The pipeline is currently under development process.
-So far, it is executed as a single node script (index.js) that recquires few positional arguments, as:
+It is executed as a single node script (index.js) that requires few positional arguments, as:

     (1) Analysis mode: either --postrun or --realtime;
     (2) the absolute path for the root of libraries directory;